Before transfer, closing, or city-boundary assumptions harden

 What can the estimator do?

-It narrows the likely next step, rough cost direction, and biggest uncertainty drivers for buyers, sellers, and owners.
+It narrows the likely next step, rough cost direction, transfer or responsibility questions, and biggest uncertainty drivers for buyers, sellers, and owners.

 Does it replace a sewer scope?